dekorateio/dekorate/examples/spring-boot-with-gradle-on-openshift-example/readme.md

     apply plugin: 'org.junit.platform.gradle.plugin'

-The [Main.groovy](src/main/groovy/io/ap4k/example/sbonopenshift/Main.groovy) is annotated with `@OpenshiftApplication` which triggers the resource generation.
+The [Main.groovy](src/main/groovy/io/dekorate/example/sbonopenshift/Main.groovy) is annotated with `@OpenshiftApplication` which triggers the resource generation.
-This annotation allows the user to trigger an s2i build after the compilation, by passing the system property `ap4k.build=true` to the build for example:
+This annotation allows the user to trigger an s2i build after the compilation, by passing the system property `dekorate.build=true` to the build for example:

-    ./gradlew clean build -Dap4k.build=true
+    ./gradlew clean build -Ddekorate.build=true

 Note: To perform an actual build, the `oc` binary is required to be configured to point to an existing openhisft environment.

-The spring web application processor will detect our [Controller.java](src/main/groovy/io/ap4k/example/sbonopenshift/Controller.groovy), and will:
+The spring web application processor will detect our [Controller.java](src/main/groovy/io/dekorate/example/sbonopenshift/Controller.groovy), and will:

 - add container port 8080
 - expose port 8080 as a service